Gerry Cinnamon: 2020

-In November 2019 Cinnamon announced via a Twitter post that his second album named The Bonny would be released on 17 April 2020 on his own label Little Runaway.
+In November 2019, Cinnamon announced his second album named The Bonny would be released on 17 April 2020 on his own label Little Runaway.
 Alongside the album announcement, Cinnamon revealed that he will play the biggest show of his career at the 50,000+ capacity Hampden Park, becoming the first Scottish act to headline the national stadium.
 Tickets went on sale on 15 November 2019 and were sold out within hours.

-On 11 February 2020, it was announced that Gerry Cinnamon would perform the penultimate slot at Reading and Leeds festival in August 2020; the festivals were later cancelled due to the COVID-19 pandemic.
+On 11 February 2020, it was announced that Gerry Cinnamon would perform the penultimate slot at Reading and Leeds festival in August 2020; the festivals were later rescheduled due to COVID-19 restrictions.
+Cinnamon went on to play the penultimate slot at Reading and Leeds Festival in August 2021.

 Gerry Cinnamon's second studio album, The Bonny, released on 17 April 2020 debuted at number one on the UK and Irish Albums Charts.
 The album was also the fastest-selling vinyl of the year and the third biggest-selling UK album released in 2020.

-Cinnamon was scheduled to tour the United States for the first time as special guest of the Dropkick Murphys and Rancid in May 2020, pending the status of the COVID-19 outbreak there.
+Cinnamon was scheduled to tour the United States for the first time as well as join the Dropkick Murphys and Rancid as special guest on their May 2020 tour, pending the status of the COVID-19 outbreak there.

 On 21 May 2020, Cinnamon announced that due to the coronavirus pandemic, he had moved the dates for his UK and Ireland tour to May and June 2021.

+2021-2022

+Gerry spent 2021-2022 playing his biggest shows to date.
+His 350,000-capacity UK and Ireland tour, originally due to happen in 2020, included shows at Birmingham and Manchester Arenas, London's Alexandra Palace, the 25,000 capacity Malahide Castle, Dublin, and Musgrave Park Stadium, Cork.
+He also headlined at Swansea's Singleton Park, the second biggest show ever held in the Welsh city, and set the record as the first artist to sell out three headline shows at the Belsonic, Belfast, playing to over 60,000 fans.

+Cinnamon was due to play Shaky Knees Music Festival on 30 April 2022, but show organizers announced on April 18 that he would not be performing.
+No details were forthcoming.

+The tour concluded with two homecoming shows at Hampden Park.
+With these shows, playing to over 100,000 people, Cinnamon was the first independent act and first Scot to sell out multiple nights at the national stadium.